-Co-Curricular timetable available to view on House notice boards

-2018-19 Weekend Trips
+2019-20 Weekend Trips

 Michaelmas

-9 September BBQ / Picnic at Bradfield
+15 September BBQ / Picnic at Bradfield

-7 October Film Afternoon
+6 October Film Afternoon

-2 December Winchester Christmas Market
+8 December Winchester Christmas Market

 Lent

-13 January Shopping Excursion to Oxford
+12 January Shopping Excursion to Oxford

-17 March Laser Quest
+15 March Laser Quest

 Summer

-5 May Film Afternoon
+3 May Film Afternoon

-9 June BBQ / Picnic at Bradfield
+7 June BBQ / Picnic at Bradfield

 The College is a busy place during the week where each pupil will find themselves active in so many areas.
 For many, the weekends are busy with sports fixtures and activities as well as rest.
 For those who do find themselves in College at the weekends there are a plethora of pursuits to follow with the Swimming Pool, Music School, Sports Centre, Arts School and Design Centre all open at times during the weekend.
 In addition, the College provides an opportunity for pupils to get out and about to experience what the area has to offer, as well as trips organised within Houses to pop out to the local shops and leisure facilities on a Saturday or Sunday afternoon.

 Co-Curricular Contacts

-Mr Roger Wall Deputy Head (Co-Curricular) Mrs Tara Williamson Co-Curricular Co-ordinator Clubs, Societies & Pupil Leadership Room E: cocurricular@bradfieldcollege.org.uk T: 0118 964 4539
+Mr Roger Wall Deputy Head (Co-Curricular) Mrs Tara Williamson Co-Curricular Co-ordinator E: cocurricular@bradfieldcollege.org.uk T: 0118 964 4539

 Mr Danny Daniels Mr Darren Mitchell

 CCF Charity & Outreach

 Mr Colin Irvine Mr Matt Ruxton

 DofE Director of Sport

 Mr Roger Keeley Mr Nic Saunders

-Bradfield Diploma Director of Drama
+Bradfield Diploma Head of Drama

 Mr Matt Lowe Director of Music

 BRADFIELD COLLEGE

 Bradfield Berkshire RG7 6AU

-Tel:0118 964 4539Email:cocurricular@bradfieldcollege.org.ukWeb:www.bradfieldcollege.org.uk
+Tel: 0118 964 4539

+Email: cocurricular@bradfieldcollege.org.uk

+Web: www.bradfieldcollege.org.uk